 - Neighborhood Associations

-Fire trucks may be scheduled for a maximum of two hours between the hours of 9:00 AM and 6:00 PM, Monday through Saturday.
+Fire trucks may be scheduled for a maximum of two hours between the hours of 9 a.m. to 6 PM, Monday through Saturday.

 Tour or Truck Scheduling

-The CFH&M Department’s Observer, or Ride-Along, Program was created to acquaint the citizens of Chandler with a better understanding of our job.
-An effective ride-along program can serve to enhance the public relations, as well as encourage individuals pursuing a fire career or interest in what we do.
+The CFH&M Department’s Observer Program was created to provide Chandler residents with a better understanding of our job.
+An effective ride-along program can serve to community relations, as well as encourage individuals pursuing a fire career or interest in what we do.

-You can request to ride along with a particular station, however, the CFH&MD and the Company Officer on duty at that station on the day of your ride will make the final determination.
+You can request to ride along with a particular station; however, the Company Officer on duty at that station on the day of your ride will make the final determination.
 The Company Officer will be overseeing you during your ride-along.

 Once you are granted permission for a ride-along, you must fill out, sign and return a Waiver of Liability (FD Form 84) which is available at the station.

 Observers are to be dressed in a manner that will not be detrimental to the image of the Chandler Fire, Health & Medical Department.
-Observer dress should also consider safety.
+Safety also must be considered.
 Shorts, opened toed shoes, or other apparel considered to constitute a safety hazard will not be permitted.

 - A company officer may refuse to authorize an observer on his or her duty day.